 Most businesses go through a ranking progression like this: Website launch—> ranking a little —> ranking for some low competition keywords —-> ranking for more keywords—-> competing for first page rankings with all the right keywords.

-Being realistic about the stage your business’s online presence is important.
+Being realistic about the stage of your business’s online presence is important.
 If you’re brand new in a competitive geographic space, it’s going to take you some time to start competing for rankings as Google needs some time to understand how valuable your website is for searchers.

 If you don’t know what words and phrases people are searching for, then you don’t know how to structure your website and content.
-There is no need to optimize for search terms that know one is actually looking for.
+There is no need to optimize for search terms that no one is actually looking for.

 Take time to create a list of terms and phrases that match your business and marketing goals.
 We want to be assured that optimizing for those keywords will move your business forward.
-This also allow you to prioritize where to invest your precious time and energy as you work on SEO for your business.
+This also allows you to prioritize where to invest your precious time and energy as you work on SEO for your business.

 It’s important to note that the best websites match their primary keywords to specific pages on the site.
-This helps google know how to best use your site to satisfy “searcher intent”….which in turn makes your site more valuable and climb the rankings.
+This helps Google know how to best use your site to satisfy “searcher intent”….which in turn makes your site more valuable and climb the rankings.

-Understand what Google shows you.
+5. Understand what Google shows you

 It’s important that you understand what Google is showing you in search results and the corresponding strategies that influence those results.
-Keep in mind, not all searches result in the same layout depending on a number of factors, but generally there are three sections, Sponsored Ads, Local Map Pack, and Organic results.
+Keep in mind, not all searches result in the same layout depending on a number of factors, but generally, there are three sections, Sponsored Ads, Local Map Pack, and Organic Results.

 SEO – This is the work related to influencing the more traditional organic search results.
 The primary goal is to get ranked on the first page of results.

-Sponsored Ads – This work is sometimes called Search Engine Marketing and in this case involves Google Adwords.
+Sponsored Ads – This work is sometimes called Search Engine Marketing and in this case, involves Google Adwords.
 These results often appear above or below organic search results.
 This is a different digital strategy with different goals than your primary SEO work.

 Local SEO – A more refined version of optimization that focuses on how your business ranks for people who are searching in or near your geographical area.
-Again, Google can often tell if the searcher intent includes a local aspect to it, i.e., are they trying to find a place in close to them.
-This work often involves Google Maps, customer reviews and your Google My Business profile with the goal of making it that Local 3 pack box.
+Again, Google can often tell if the searcher intent includes a local aspect to it, i.e., are they trying to find a place that’s close to them.
+This work often involves Google Maps, customer reviews, and your Google My Business profile with the goal of making it that Local 3 pack box.

-Recognize search demand that makes sense.
+6. Recognize search demand that makes sense for your business

 There is a spectrum of keywords.
-On one side there are a small number of keywords that thousands of are people typing in each month.
-These are high demand keywords…however, with this great demand comes a very scattered searcher intent.
+On one side there are a small number of keywords that thousands of people are typing in each month.
+These are high-demand keywords…however, with this great demand comes a very scattered searcher intent.
 This means the audience may not be relevant to your business.

-For example if you rank for the term “basketball jerseys”, but you only sell vintage Bill Walton Portland Trailblazers jerseys, then the audience you get is only partially relevant to you.
+For example, if you rank for the term “basketball jerseys”, but you only sell vintage Bill Walton Portland Trailblazers jerseys, then the audience you get is only partially relevant to you.
 Most people searching for basketball jerseys are not looking for an old Bill Walton Blazers jersey.

 On the other end of the spectrum are billions of long-tail keywords that only have a handful of searches every month.
 These are long phrases with very, very clear intent like “Custom Bill Walton Blazers Jersey for sale”.
 Competition for these keywords is less and search intent is clearer.

-Our goal with this spectrum of keywords is to find your business sweet spot.
+Our goal with this spectrum of keywords is to find your business’s sweet spot.
 For most independent businesses, we want to find the spot in the middle where you have a good list of keywords and phrases that each have a search volume of 50-200 every month with hopefully low competition and great value for your company.
 Then you can start prioritizing where to spend your SEO energy.

 Google’s goal is to provide the most valuable and best possible search result for the question that the searcher is asking.
-Google does this through a number of different methods, historical performance, backlink, domain authority, bounce rate, etc..
+Google does this through a number of different methods, historical performance, backlink, domain authority, bounce rate, etc.

 As you craft content for your website, you must put yourself in the shoes of the searcher and wrap your mind around what they are considering as they type into the search bar.
 Get in their head.
 What do they want?
 What are they looking for?